Grisgram/gml-highscorer/README.md

 ## Part of gml-raptor
 This library is also packaged into my [gml-raptor](https://github.com/Grisgram/gml-raptor) platform, where it is super-easy to save and restore your highscore lists by simply adding them to raptor's `GLOBALDATA` struct or attaching it to the `data` member of your _MainRoomController_, whatever you prefer.

+### Personal note
+As always, if you like what you see, please ✨ the repository and consider following me.
+The more reach these libraries get, the better they can evolve!

+If you have an idea, how to improve this library, just open a pull request!
+I will gladly accept contributions as long as they fit the spirit of the library.

+Have fun with the highscorer!
+Yours,
+Gris